dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 [!code-csharp[](~/../AspNetCore.Docs.Samples/test/integration-tests/IntegrationTestsSample/tests/RazorPagesProject.Tests/IntegrationTests/AuthTests.cs?name=snippet4&highlight=11-18)]

-The `TestAuthHandler` is called to authenticate a user when the authentication scheme is set to `Test` where `AddAuthentication` is registered for `ConfigureTestServices`.
-It's important for the `Test` scheme to match the scheme your app expects.
+The `TestAuthHandler` is called to authenticate a user when the authentication scheme is set to `TestScheme` where `AddAuthentication` is registered for `ConfigureTestServices`.
+It's important for the `TestScheme` scheme to match the scheme your app expects.
 Otherwise, authentication won't work.

 [!code-csharp[](~/../AspNetCore.Docs.Samples/test/integration-tests/IntegrationTestsSample/tests/RazorPagesProject.Tests/IntegrationTests/AuthTests.cs?name=snippet3&highlight=7-12)]